EngineerGirl/LewisAndClarkJourney/stage3.md

-# Welcome to this website!
+# Welcome to Stage 3!

 ## Stage 3